jorisvandenbossche/DS-python-data-analysis/_solved/case4_air_quality_analysis.md

 **Hints:**

  <ul>
-  <li>Add a column 'weekend' defining if a value of the index is in the weekend (i.e. weekdays 5 and 6) or not</li>
+  <li>Add a column 'weekend' defining if a value of the index is in the weekend (i.e. days of the week 5 and 6) or not</li>
   <li>Add a column 'hour' with the hour of the day for each row.</li>
   <li>You can groupby on multiple items at the same time.</li>